2020PB/police-brutality/reports/Oregon.md

 ### Federal officers fire tear gas, flashbangs and pepper balls at crowd | July 24th

-Around 11:30 pm on the night of July 24th, federal officers emerged from the Justice Center in response to several protestor actions: [protestors shaking the fence](https://twitter.com/ByMikeBaker/status/1286905515809705988), protestors launching fireworks and trash, and [protestors with a power saw attempting to breach the fence](https://twitter.com/ByMikeBaker/status/1286911312065253376).
+Around 11:30 pm on the night of July 24th, federal officers emerged from the Justice Center in response to several protester actions: [protesters shaking the fence](https://twitter.com/ByMikeBaker/status/1286905515809705988), protesters launching fireworks and trash, and [protesters with a power saw attempting to breach the fence](https://twitter.com/ByMikeBaker/status/1286911312065253376).

-Federal response was to engage the more peaceful side of the crowd, where [Moms Against Police Brutality were protesting](https://twitter.com/PDocumentarians/status/1286915796795396097), then to move over and engage the protestors who had been throwing objects and attempting to breach the fence.
-Federal officers used excessive force, especially against non-aggressive protestors.
+Federal response was to engage the more peaceful side of the crowd, where [Moms Against Police Brutality were protesting](https://twitter.com/PDocumentarians/status/1286915796795396097), then to move over and engage the protesters who had been throwing objects and attempting to breach the fence.
+Federal officers used excessive force, especially against non-aggressive protesters.

 In addition, at least one journalist is struck by a flashbang, seen [here](https://twitter.com/tuckwoodstock/status/1286909282579959810).
 Officers also used pepper spray or mace through the fence, seen [here](https://twitter.com/DjMontecito/status/1286911093063860225).